Former WPP Global Digital Leader, Team Colgate

 One of the most tenured leaders in the digital arena, Quentin has held senior leadership roles at digital agencies ranging from Razorfish to Organic.
 In 1994 Quentin co-founded one of the earliest digital agencies Electric Ocean that won the first Clio awarded for digital work.

 Goodby, Silverstein & Partners

-Prior to GSP, he spent seven years at Organic as VP Managing Director in São Paulo then heading the creative department at the company’s headquarters in San Francisco.
-Before that, he founded Vizio, a leading Brazilian interactive agency he later sold to Organic; worked as Art Director and Creative Director in traditional advertising; and as Editor at a film production company.
+Prior to GSP, he spent seven years at Organic as VP Managing Director in São Paulo and later heading the creative department at the company’s headquarters in San Francisco.
+Before that, he founded Vizio, a leading Brazilian interactive agency he later sold to Organic, made a lot of money, and lost everything a couple of days later when the dot-com bubble burst.
+He also worked as Art Director and Creative Director in traditional advertising, and as Editor at a film production company.

-Advertising Age & Creativity recognized Haas as one of the fifty most influential and inspiring creative personalities of 2010.
-He also made Campaign magazine’s Global Power List—The definitive guide to world influencers.
-And MediaPost named him a Creative All-Star.
-But his advertising career really started at age four when a nanny no-show forced his mom to bring him to work.
-That day, he watched the agency reel twenty-six times, like any other kid would.
+Advertising Age & Creativity recognized Christian as one of the fifty most influential and inspiring creative personalities of 2010.
+In the same year, he made Campaign magazine’s Global Power List and MediaPost named him a Creative All-Star.
+He still wonders why.

 Global Chief Creative Officer